 PLATFORM works with Stripe to conduct identity verification online.
-Stripe builds technology that’s used by millions of companies around the world like Amazon, Google, and Zoom.
-They help with everything from accepting payments to managing subscriptions to verifying identities.
+Stripe builds technology that’s used by millions of companies around the world such as Amazon, Google, and Zoom.
+Stripe helps with everything from accepting payments to managing subscriptions to verifying identities.

 Stripe helps PLATFORM confirm your identity by conducting the following checks:

-- Stripe will capture images of the front and back of your government-issued photo ID and review to ensure that the document is authentic.
+- Stripe captures images of the front and back of your government-issued photo ID and reviews it to make sure that the document is authentic.
 They’ve built an automated identity verification technology that looks for patterns to help determine if an ID document is real or fake.
 This process is like a bank teller checking your ID document to confirm that it’s real.

-- Stripe will capture photos of your face and review to confirm that the photo ID belongs to you.
+- Stripe captures photos of your face and reviews them to confirm that the photo ID belongs to you.
 They’ve built automated identity verification technology that uses distinctive physiological characteristics of your face (known as biometric identifiers) to match the photos of your face with the photo on the ID document.
-This process is similar to a bank teller confirming that the photo on your ID document is you based on the shape of your nose or eyes—but it’s higher-tech and a more accurate way to identify you as a unique person.
+This process is similar to a bank teller confirming that the photo on your ID document is you based on your appearance—but it’s a higher-tech and more accurate way to identify you as a unique person.

-- Stripe will collect your name, date of birth, and government ID number, and validate that it is real.
-They will check this information against a global set of databases to confirm that it exists.
+- Stripe collects your name, date of birth, and government ID number, and validates that it’s real.
+They’ll check this information against a global set of databases to confirm that it exists.

 Learn more about how Stripe is storing and handling your data.

 Update the checks based on the verification methods that you use.

 What are the best practices for a successful verification?